anki-code/xonsh-cheatsheet/README.md

 ```
 Don't forget that `Alt+Enter` can run the command from any place where cursor is.

-### From Bash to Xonsh

-* [Bash to Xonsh Translation Guide](https://xon.sh/bash_to_xsh.html) - This is the must read.
-* `bash -c! echo 123` - The way to run bash command line using macro syntax.
-* [xontrib-sh](https://github.com/anki-code/xontrib-sh) - Paste and run commands from bash, fish, zsh, tcsh in xonsh shell.

 ### Using xonsh wherever you go through the SSH

 You stuffed command shell with aliases, tools and colors but you lose it all when using ssh.
 The mission of [xxh project](https://github.com/xxh/xxh) is to bring your favorite shell wherever you go through the ssh without root access and system installations.